peterpeeterspeter/offbookV2/docs/DEPLOYMENT_READINESS.md

 3. Memory usage patterns
 4. Battery impact
 5. Error rates
+6. Recovery times
+7. User feedback

 ### Conclusion

 The system has met all deployment criteria and is ready for production release.
 All core features are complete, tested, and optimized.
+The error handling system provides comprehensive coverage and recovery mechanisms.
 Infrastructure, monitoring, and backup systems are in place.
 Documentation is complete and up-to-date.